MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-03.md

 What happens when I disconnect continuous deployment?

 * Stopping continuous deployment means disconnecting your container app from your repo.

-* How to disconnect:
+To disconnect:

-  * In Azure portal: go the container app, select the **Continuous deployment** resource, select **Disconnect**.
+  * In Azure portal, go the container app, select the **Continuous deployment** resource, select **Disconnect**.
-  * With the Azure CLI: use the [az container app github-action remove][6] command.
+  * With the Azure CLI, use the [az container app github-action remove][6] command.

+* After disconnecting, in your GitHub repo:
+  * The *.github/workflows/\<workflow-name>.yml* file is removed from your repo.
+  * Secret keys aren't removed.
+  * Azure Container Apps remains as an authorized OAuth App for your GitHub account.

 * After disconnecting, in Azure:
   * The container is left with last deployed container.
-You can reconnect the container app with the Azure Container Registry, so that new revisions pick up the latest image.
+You can reconnect the container app with the Azure Container Registry, so that new container revisions pick up the latest image.
   * Service principals created and used for continuous deployment aren't deleted.

-* After disconnecting, in your GitHub repo:
-  * The *.github/workflows/\<workflow-name>.yml* file is removed from your repo.
-  * Secret keys aren't removed.
-  * Azure Container Apps remains as an authorized OAuth App in your GitHub account.

 [1]: https://github.com/Azure-Samples/msdocs-python-django-azure-container-app
 [2]: https://github.com/Azure-Samples/msdocs-python-flask-azure-container-app